 If a participant engages in harassing behavior, please report it to to iPRES 2019 organizing team as soon as possible.
 The iPRES 2019 organizing team will initiate any action they deem appropriate, including warning the offender, expulsion from the iPRES conference, or contacting a higher authority such as a representative from the offender’s institution.

-Participants are expected to follow the anti-harassment policy at all conference-related venues, conference-related social events, and online communication channels.
+Participants are expected to follow the Code of Conduct at all conference-related venues, conference-related social events, and online communication channels.

 We value your participation in the iPRES community and your support in keeping the iPRES community a safe, welcoming, inclusive and friendly space for all participants.